robbrad/UKBinCollectionData/wiki/Councils.md

 python collect_data.py ShropshireCouncil https://bins.shropshire.gov.uk/property/XXXXXXXXXXX
 ```

-Note: Follow the instructions [here](https://bins.shropshire.gov.uk/) until you get the page showing your bin collection dates then copy the URL and replace the URL in the command.
+Note: Follow the instructions [here](https://bins.shropshire.gov.uk/) until you get the page showing your bin collection dates, then copy the URL and replace the URL in the command.

 ---